borisdev/resume/resume.md

 ### Data Scientist / Technical AI Product Manager, consultant at SimpleLegal, 2022-2023

 SimpleLegal software is a tool for legal departments of big companies to manage bills from their vendor law firms.
-Their new language AI feature for flagging suspicious invoice lines was was stuck because of bad performance.
+Their problem was that their new language AI feature for flagging suspicious invoice lines was was stuck for one year because of bad performance, even after investing in more human annotation.
 My job was to increase AI performance.
 The actions I took resulted in the company launching their first AI feature, with positive feedback from customers and the sales team, as well as an AI Excellence Award.